-Students at the TIS Primary School Campus will understand that the library is a learning resource centre and a place for inquiring, investigating, reading and studying.
-Classes from Early Years have library time scheduled once a week, where students have the opportunity to access and carry out their research work.
+Students at the TIS Primary School Campus understand that the library (virtual or class library) is a learning resource center and a place for inquiring, investigating, reading and studying.
+Classes from Early Years have library time scheduled within homeroom inquiry time, where students have the opportunity to access and carry out their research work.